the day of the birth of Common Home of Humanity

 24th September, 2018

-On September 24, 2018, in the Rectory of the University of Porto, the Common Home of Humanity was born.
+On September 24, 2018, in the Rectory of the University of Porto, in Portugal, the Common Home of Humanity was born.

 University of Porto

 University of Lisbon

 All of these entities and individualities became the founders of the Common Home of Humanity.
 During the ceremony Paulo Magalhães, Will Steffen and Viriato Soromenho-Marques, made the following presentations:

 November 2002, the Prestige oil tanker accident on the Galician coast near the Portuguese border caused a huge black tide, which ran from the north of Portugal to Vendée in France.
 I volunteered in the operation of cleaning and rehabilitating oiled birds on the affected Portuguese beaches.
 Coming home after a long day, I found myself faced with a bill to pay for restoration works in my condominium.
 I realised that the majority of this amount was for the restoration of windows that were not part of my home.
 Thoroughly puzzled, I began to study the legal features of living in a condominium.
 The more I read, the more it became evident that the windows in question were co-owned by all my neighbours that inhabit the condominium.
 We all had a similar bill and a shared responsibility.
 This was my moment of epiphany.
 A global system perspective with personal context literally at my doorstep.